-Following on from the Making General Surveillance Work project, ABARES is developing a Guide for Program Design, Monitoring and Evaluation of General Surveillance Programs.
-It will provide a step-by-step guide to support general surveillance program coordinators and teams to design general surveillance programs, including a monitoring and evaluation component.
+Following on from the Making General Surveillance Work project, ABARES has developed a draft Guide for Program Design, Monitoring and Evaluation of General Surveillance Programs.
+It provides step-by-step support for general surveillance program coordinators and teams to design general surveillance programs, including a monitoring and evaluation component.

 Monitoring involves the process of keeping track of the progress of a program against what it intends to achieve and supports adaptive management to ensure program activities are responsive to issues and opportunities as they arise.